classilla/cryanc/README.md

 These are tested using `carl`, which is the included example, and should "just work."
 Most configurations can build simply with `gcc -O3 -o carl carl.c`.
 The magic for operating system support is almost all in `cryanc.c`.

 - Linux (`gcc`).
 This is tested on `ppc64le` but pretty much any architecture should be compatible (though see notes below about `NO_FUNNY_ALIGNMENT` if you are using a "classic" RISC CPU).
 - NetBSD (`gcc`).
-Ditto with 32-bit PowerPC and 68K, and probably works on most other BSDs.
+Ditto with 32-bit PowerPC, 68K and little-endian MIPS, and probably works on most other BSDs.
 If someone wants to give this a whack on 4.4BSD or Ultrix I would be highly amused.

 - Mach family (OpenSTEP 4.0 probably also works given that these all do):